The University of North Carolina Herbarium has

 Allen Hiram Curtiss moved to Florida in

 1875.
 He settled in Jacksonville, and botanized

 (though he would prefer the term “herborized”)

-state.
-In 1878 he traveled to “The
+In 1878 Allen traveled to “The Sisters,”

 three articles in the Botanical Gazette.

 the eastern coast of Florida there are extensive grassy marshes stretching